A-D-E-L-M-A-H-M-O-U-D/Whisper-Video-Audio-Transcriber/README.md

 ## Troubleshooting
 - If you encounter any issues, ensure that your Python environment is set up correctly with the required libraries.

-- Make sure FFmpeg is installed for audio extraction from video files.# Whisper-Video-Audio-Transcriber
+- Make sure FFmpeg is installed for audio extraction from video files.